Resume for Carpenter

 - Knowledge of safety procedures and guidelines in carpentry

-Don’t forget to mention any specialized qualifications or certificates you have that differentiate you from other applicants.
+Make sure you mention any special abilities or certificates that differentiate you from other candidates.

 4. Work Experience

-Highlight your previous work experience such as carpenter, by focusing on your main tasks and accomplishments.
-Include the name of your employer as well as your title of employment and dates of employment and an outline of the duties you perform.
+Include your previous experience such as carpenter emphasizing your most important tasks and accomplishments.
+Include the name of your employer as well as your title of employment and dates of employment and an outline of your duties.

 Example: